renyi/pyarchey/README.rst

 args:

---display     display ascii logos for all distributions --help        help
+-d, --display     display ascii logos for all distributions -h, --help        help
---json        output json of system info, nothing is printed to the screen --zeroconfig  add ``.local`` to a hostname for zeroconfig to find IP address easier
+-j, --json        output json of system info, nothing is printed to the screen -z, --zeroconfig  add ``.local`` to a hostname for zeroconfig to find IP address easier

 ------
 To Do